 Benefits of a BSN Degree

-Nursing consistently ranks as the most trusted profession in America in Gallup’s annual poll of professions — a reflection of the crucial role nurses play in all of our lives.
+Nurses consistently rank as the most trusted profession in America in Gallup’s annual poll of professions, a reflection of the crucial role they play in all of our lives.

-Not only is nursing a deeply rewarding career path that allows you to make a difference in people’s lives, it’s also one of the most in-demand professions in the United States today — the result of rapidly growing healthcare needs and a looming nursing shortage.
-In response, healthcare providers are increasingly using signing bonuses, tuition reimbursements, and other incentives to attract BSN-educated nurses.
+Nursing is a deeply rewarding career path that allows you to make a difference in people’s lives.
+It is also one of the most in-demand professions in the United States today.
+This is, in part, due to the rapidly growing healthcare needs and a looming nursing shortage.

 Why Earn a Nursing BSN Degree?